spillz/picty/README.rst

 * picty does not "Import" photos into its own database, it simply provides an interface for accessing them wherever they are.
-To keep things snappy and to allow you to browse even if you are offline, picty maintain a cache of thumbnails and metadata.
+To keep things snappy and to allow you to browse even if you are offline, picty maintains a cache of thumbnails and metadata.

 * Reads and writes metadata in industry standard formats Exif, IPTC and Xmp

 * Lossless approach:

-  - picty writes all changes including image edits as metadata. e.g. an image crop is stored as any instruction, the original pixels remain in place
+  - picty writes all changes including image edits as metadata. e.g. an image crop is stored as any instruction, the original pixels remain in the file
   - Changes are stored in picty's collection cache until you save your metadata changes to the images.
-Easily revert unsaved changes that you don't like.
+You can easily revert unsaved changes that you don't like.

 * Basic image editing:

   - Current support for basic image enhancements such as brightness, contrast, color, cropping, and straightening.
-  - More tools coming soon (red eye reduction, levels, curves, noise reduction)
+  - Improvements to those tools and other tools coming soon (red eye reduction, levels, curves, noise reduction)

 * Image tagging:

   - Use standard IPTC and Xmp keywords for image tags
-  - Tag tree view to easily manage your tags and navigate your collection
+  - A tag tree view lets you easily manage your tags and navigate your collection

 * Folder view: